lance0/kaioken/README.md

 **vs Rate Limiting (`--rate`):**
 - `--rate` limits an existing pool of workers (caps RPS from above)
 - `--arrival-rate` maintains a constant RPS (spawns work from below)

+## Latency Correction

+When using arrival rate mode, latency correction is automatically enabled to avoid the [coordinated omission problem](https://www.scylladb.com/2021/04/22/on-coordinated-omission/).

+When the server slows down, requests queue waiting for available VUs.
+Without correction, this queue time inflates latency percentiles.
+With correction:

+- **Queue time** is tracked separately (time waiting for a VU)
+- **Corrected latency** = total latency - queue time (actual server response time)
+- TUI shows `[corrected]` indicator when active
+- JSON output includes both `corrected_latency_us` and `queue_time_us`

+Disable with `--no-latency-correction` if you want wall-clock latency instead.

 ## Thresholds